Sebsterio/JavaScript30/readme.md

 - Arbitrary number of availble keywords
 - If the key sequence matches multiple keywords, the recently matched one takes precedence (e.g. gold < goldenrod)
 - Longer keywords have higher precedence (red < darkred)

+13 - Slide in on Scroll

+- Bugfix: On each scroll, images react to the window's final position, rather than initial
+- Images start sliding as soon as they appear on screen - not when they're halfway in
+- Custom debounce function (for the sake of practice)